theragatha/theragatha.github.io/content/en/theragatha/sujato/chapter-twelve/chapter-twelve.md

 “By austerity and by the holy life,
 By restraint and by taming:
 By this one is a holy man,
 This is the supreme holiness.”

+## Notes